BunnyBytes/Arun-Estates-Test/README.md

 ## Project Description

 A simple e-commerce web application built with ASP.NET Core and Entity Framework Core using an in-memory SQLite database.
-Features include user management, product catalog, shopping cart, and order processing.
+Features include user management and a product catalog.

 ## Setup and Run Instructions